 Jan Havicksz Steen

-Vivid and chaotic scenes out of daily life were Jan Steens most important subjects, from which the Dutch saying ‘Household of Jan Steen’ was originated.
-But Jan Steen also painted historical, mythological and religious scenes, portraits, still-lifes and nature scenes.
-In total he produced about 400 paintings.
-Jan Steens style of painting was related to the baroque and caravaggism.
+Lively and chaotic scenes from everyday life were Jan Steen's main subject, giving rise to the Dutch saying 'huishouden van Jan Steen'.
+Jan Steen also painted historical, mythological and religious scenes, portraits, still lifes and nature scenes and he produced some 400 paintings in all.
+Jan Steen's painting style belongs to the Baroque and the Caravaggist movement.